foolishimp/c4h_projects/docs/design_docs/WorkOrder_Design_Guide.md

 ## Config Structure Overview

-The C4H Agent System uses a hierarchical configuration model with two main sections:
+The C4H Agent System uses a hierarchical configuration model with three main sections:

 1. **System Configuration** - Defines the agent infrastructure, providers, and global settings
 2. **Intent Configuration (Work Order)** - Specifies what you want the system to do